V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – ndemo : weight, heaviness, gravity / what is slippery / death in a wolf hole

-– ndemvokolo : the one who forgives, the one who shows mercy
+– ndemvokolo : forgiveness, mercy / the one who forgives, the one who shows mercy

 – ndena / ndende : that one, him over there

-– ndenda : possesseur / power, capacity, aptitude, faculty
+– ndenda : owner, possessor / power, ability, capability, aptitude, faculty

-– ndende : pebble from a clayey earth / valley, plateau, plain
+– ndende : pebble or shingle of a clayey soil / valley, plateau, plain

-– ndende : command on the market place / that one, him over there
+– ndende : command in the market place / that one, him over there

 – ndenga-ndenga : slowness